-Tier Criteria Examples of compliant schemes Checklist of documentation required 1 Third party certification scheme with CoC and rigorous stakeholder consultation (at both standard setting and during implementation) Scheme must have developed standards which meet the criteria outlined in Table 32 Features of a top tier (1) comparable certification scheme: Standard setting (below).
+Tier Criteria Examples of compliant schemes Checklist of documentation required 1 Third party certification scheme with CoC and rigorous stakeholder consultation (at both standard setting and during implementation) Scheme must have developed standards which meet the criteria outlined in Table 30 below.
 FSC CSA SFI with CoC PEFC Reused materials, Schemes compliant with BES6001:2008 (or similar) Excellent and Very Good Performance Ratings (Note; the EMS required to achieve these ratings must be independently certified) Design One of the following indicating that the material will comply with the relevant certification scheme.
 Letter of intent from supplier OR 2a Third party certification scheme with CoC and stakeholder consultation.
-Scheme must have developed Schemes compliant with BES6001:2008 (or similar) 'Good' Performance Rating (Note: the EMS required to achieve this rating must be independently certified).
+Schemes compliant with BES6001:2008 (or similar) 'Good' Performance Rating (Note: the EMS required to achieve this rating must be independently certified).
 As above.
-2b standards which meet the criteria outlined in Table 32 Features of a top tier (1) comparable certification scheme: Standard setting (below).
+2b Scheme must have developed standards which meet the criteria outlined in Table 30 (below).
 Schemes compliant with BES6001:2008 (or similar) 'Pass' Performance Rating (Note: the EMS required to achieve this rating must be independently certified).

-Table 30 Checklist of criteria for Tiers 1-4
+Table 28 Checklist of criteria for Tiers 1-4

-Tier Criteria Examples of compliant schemes Checklist of documentation required Certification Scheme for timber ISO 14001 Design EMAS Environmental Management System at Evidence of BS8555 (for Timber extraction & process stages - see SME's) Table 31 Diagram of how the required MTCC One of the following indicating that the material will comply with the EMS relates to the process and Verified relevant certification scheme. extraction phases (below) for SGS Letter of intent from supplier description of stages.
-TFT OR Purchase order from the supplier including CoC number (if the material has been ordered) OR Chain of Custody (CoC) partificate (if timber has already Chain of Custody (CoC) certificate (if timber has already been supplied) been supplied) 3 Non timber materials One of the following indicating that the material will comply with the relevant EMS standards (see issue for further information).
-EMS (or equivalent) certificate from the manufacturers at the process and extraction stages OR Signed letter from the manufacturers at the process and extraction stages confirming EMS (or equivalent) certification details OR Letter of intent from the developer to use a manufacturer at the process and extraction stages, who has an EMS (or equivalent), if supplier is not yet appointed.
+Tier Criteria Examples of compliant schemes Checklist of documentation required Certification Scheme for timber ISO 14001 Design EMAS Environmental Management System at Evidence of BS8555 (for Timber extraction & process stages - see SME's) Table 29 (below) for description of MTCC One of the following indicating that the material will comply with the stages.
+Verified relevant certification scheme.
+SGS Letter of intent from supplier TFT OR Purchase order from the supplier including CoC number (if the material has been ordered) OR Obside of Obside to (Op Obside tifficate (11) index has also also Chain of Custody (CoC) certificate (if timber has already hear supplied) been supplied) Non timber materials 3 One of the following indicating that the material will comply with the relevant EMS standards (see issue for further information).
+EMS (or equivalent) certificate from the manufacturers at the process and extraction stages OR Simulation from the manufacture of the manual Signed letter from the manufacturers at the process and subraction starses confirming FMS (or again plant) satisfication extraction stages confirming EMS (or equivalent) certification details OR Letter of intent from the developer to use a manufacturer at • Letter of intent from the developer to use a manufacturer at the process and extraction stages, who has an EMS (or equivalent), if supplier is not yet appointed.

-Tier Criteria Examples of compliant schemes Checklist of documentation required 3 Post Construction • Delivery notes for all appropriate elements Timber • CoC certificate for all appropriate elements Non timber materials One of the following indicating that the material will comply with the relevant EMS standards (see issue for further information). • EMS certificate (or equivalent) from the manufacturers at the process and extraction stages OR • Signed letter from the manufacturers at the process and extraction stages confirming EMS (or equivalent) certification details In addition: • Delivery notes for all appropriate elements 4 Environmental Management System at process stages for other materials - see Table 31 Diagram of how the required EMS relates to the process and extraction phases (below) for description of stages.
+Tier Criteria Examples of compliant schemes Checklist of documentation required 3 Post Construction • Delivery notes for all appropriate elements Timber • CoC certificate for all appropriate elements Non timber materials One of the following indicating that the material will comply with the relevant EMS standards (see issue for further information). • EMS certificate (or equivalent) from the manufacturers at the process and extraction stages OR • Signed letter from the manufacturers at the process and extraction stages confirming EMS (or equivalent) certification details In addition: • Delivery notes for all appropriate elements 4 Environmental Management System at process stages for other materials - see Table 29 below for description of stages.
 EMAS ISO 14001 Design One of the following indicating that the material will comply with the relevant EMS standards (see issue for further information).
 EMS (or equivalent) certificate from the manufacturers at the process stage OR Signed letter from the manufacturers at the process stage confirming EMS (or equivalent) certification details OR Letter of intent from the developer to use a manufacturer at the process stage, who has an EMS (or equivalent), if supplier is not yet appointed.